Employers’ Liability Insurance Bureau Bill

 Overview

-This bill establishes an Employers' Liability Insurance Bureau (ELIB) to compensate individuals injured at work by insolvent or uninsured employers.
-The ELIB will be funded by levies on employers' liability insurers and will maintain a database of insurance policies.
+This bill proposes the creation of an Employers' Liability Insurance Bureau (ELIB) to compensate individuals injured at work by insolvent employers lacking adequate insurance.
+The ELIB will be funded through levies on employers' liability insurers and will maintain an electronic database of insurance policies.

 Description